TaXi0k/WICS/README.md

 <sub>/'wɪks/</sub>

 > [!NOTE]
 > This branch is dedicated for a rewrite of **WICS** in Rust.
 It will support checking data on **Modrinth** and some more!
-This means most od readme.md following this point will not be accurate since i didn'care to update it.
+This means most od readme.md following this point will not be accurate since i didn't care to update it.
 I will sometime.

 **What Is Client Sided** is a little script that checks which files in a specified directory are client-sided Minecraft mods - super handy for figuring out which mods shouldn't be put on a server ♡
 <br>